 This is a dish I brag about; the one I make whenever guests* are coming to dinner and I want to make something that everyone will love.
 Sean and I can easily eat this for a week without getting sick of the leftovers, and the addition of Leanna’s Pesto will make it the best baked ziti you’ve ever had.
-Just be mindful that this isn’t what I’d call “healthy” (but really, who doesn’t deserve to indulge from time to time?).
+Just be mindful that this isn’t exactly “healthy” (but really, who doesn’t deserve to indulge from time to time?).

 Time: 1.5 hours